Basic Page Sidebar Menu Penn Provost

 - You must obtain written permission from the copyright owner, which may be the journal, publisher, and/or any co-authors, unless you are the sole copyright holder (depends on your publishing agreement).

-- You must upload any permission letters in ETD Administrator as a supplemental file titled “Permission Letter – Do Not Publish.”
+- You must upload any permission letters in ETD Administrator as an Administrative Document titled “Permission Letter – Do Not Publish.”

 - For dissertations based on joint work with other researchers, a unique and separate dissertation must be presented by each degree candidate.
 You must include a concise account of your unique contribution to the joint work, and remainder of the dissertation must be authored solely by you.
 Authorship of an entire dissertation by more than one degree candidate is not allowed.